jonathan-vella/what-the-caf/learning_path_modules/04_ALZ_Accelerator/challenges/challenge2.md

 ## Challenge 02 - IaC with GitHub Actions

-In this challenge you will be manually creating a CICD pipeline which will allow you to operate the Azure platform using [AzOps](https://github.com/Azure/AzOps) (IaC with GitHub Actions).
+In this challenge you will be manually creating a CICD pipeline which will allow you to operate the Azure platform using [AzOps](https://github.com/Azure/AzOps) and h [GitHub Actions](https://github.com/skills/hello-github-actions).

 This PowerShell module is rooted in the principle that everything in Azure is a resource and to operate at-scale, it should be managed declaratively to determine target goal state of the overall platform.
 Guidance for this challenge is located [here](https://github.com/azure/azops/wiki/github-actions).